rough-stuff/wired-elements/packages/wired-mat-icon/README.md

 **icon** - String representing a material icon.
 Refer to the complete list on [material.io](https://material.io/resources/icons/).
 It is also used for the aria label if the aria property is not defined.
 Note that if path is defined, this property will be ignored.

-The other attributes are the same as for WiredIcon, with

 **config** - Optional object to configure the effect.
 You can refer to the complete list on [roughjs wiki](https://github.com/pshihn/rough/wiki#options).
 You can also see the examples for inspiration.
 Default rougness is set to 0.1, which seems to be the appropriate value most of the time.

-**path** - /!\ Shouldn't be set if icon is used.
-Consider using wired icon instead.
-If a path is set, then the icon property is ignored.

-**aria** - Gives a name for accessibility to your icon.
-If none is provide, the **icon** property is used.

-**viewBox** - /!\ DANGER ZONE /!\ you shouldn't be messing with this but at least it gives you control over the viewBox of the underlying svg element.
-I found that "-1 0 26 24" was a very good value for all the material icons, therefore it's the default value.

 ## Styling